 Page speed has long been a staple of web design.
 But what does a good page speed have to do with protecting the environment?
 A fast page is the result of not having to load too much data!

-Faster websites are better for the environment
+Faster websites - better for the climate

 There are a variety of different factors that can affect page speed.
 Many tools will both analyze your page speed and also recommend solutions to increase performance.